 4. Top this with cardamom powder and saffron.

-5. Let this cool, then keep in the fridge for a few hours and serve chilled.
+5. Let this cool, then keep it in the fridge for a few hours and serve chilled.

 3. Spiced Chocolate Bliss Balls

-This recipe is perfect for the fall and winter season.
+This recipe is perfect for the fall and winter seasons.
 You can make these as preschool Christmas snacks or even as a gift to other families you visit at Christmas.

 10 medjool dates